 What Should You Be Doing to Prepare?

 - Update Your Quality System to ISO 13485:2015 Early – The second Draft International Standard (DIS2) for ISO 13485 was released in February, and the final version is expected to be published this Fall.
 The changes to ISO 13485 are minor, but audits by your Notified Body will be far less complicated if you upgrade your quality system to the new revision before you attempt to address the new European Medical Device Regulations.

-- Update Your Technical Files – Companies that have a Design Dossier are required to submit all changes to their Design Dossier for approval prior to implementation, but companies with a Technical File for a lower risk device have their technical documentation sampled periodically.
-Sampling of technical documentation allows companies to fall behind in their documentation of changes.
+- Update Your Technical Files – Companies that have a Design Dossier are required to submit all changes to their Design Dossier for approval before implementation.
+Still, companies with a Technical File for a lower risk device have their technical documentation sampled periodically.
+A sampling of technical documentation allows companies to fall behind in their documentation of changes.
 Re-issue of new CE Certificates will require a more thorough review of these Technical Files that may not have been sampled in several years.
 Therefore, I recommend that companies allocate resources to updating technical documentation now so that there is less work to update the technical documentation for the new European Medical Device Regulations.

 Regardless of what compromises are made, the new European Medical Device Regulations are guaranteed to be the most substantial change in regulatory requirements that the medical device industry has endured since 2003–much more dramatic than the 2007/47/EC amendment to the Medical Device Directive (MDD).